 One of deep learning’s main advantages over other machine learning algorithms is its capacity to execute feature engineering on it own.
 A deep learning algorithm will scan the data to search for features that correlate and combine them to enable faster learning without being explicitly told to do so.

 This ability means that data scientists can sometimes save months of work.
 Besides, the neural networks that a deep learning algorithm is made of can uncover new, more complex features that human can miss.
+About deep neural network advantages and disadvantages you can read below.

 Best Results with Unstructured Data